TheNetwatchExe/netwatch/README.md

 Greetings,
 We have named our Project as **"Netwatch"** which is basically a cyber security technology provider project.
 Aimed at empowering lives of people to fight against the greatest challenge of the digital age - cybercrime , by various means like spreading awareness through social media platforms to reach the masses and by providing customer oriented services.

 *The main features of our project are :-*

-• to provide consultation  to cyber attack victims.
+- To provide consultation  to cyber attack victims.
-• to provide Anti ransomware services to decrypt infected data •to  provide custom-tailored Data Recovery services
+- To provide Anti ransomware services to decrypt infected data
+- To provide custom-tailored Data Recovery services
-• to provide high end security solutions ranging and network security devices.
+- To provide high end security solutions ranging and network security devices.

 ### Known bugs

  - In "Our services" webpage, text may collaps only on SOME MOBILE DEVICES, *not on pc*.
  - On 1080p screens it is advised to view website on 125% zoom.
 On 768p screens no need to do anything.

 ### Programming languages used
 - HTML